William Buller Fagg

 William Buller Fagg CMG (28 April 1914 – 10 July 1992) was a British curator and anthropologist.
-He was the Keeper of the Department of Ethnography at the British Museum (1969–1974), and pioneering historian of Yoruban and Nigerian art, with a particular focus on the art of Benin.
+He was the Keeper of the Department of Ethnography at the British Museum (1969–1974), and pioneering historian of Yoruba and Nigerian art, with a particular focus on the art of Benin.

 Family and background

 William Fagg was born in Upper Norwood, London to William Percy Fagg (d.1939), an antiquarian bookseller, and his wife Lilian Fagg (née Buller).
 His brother was the British archaeologist and museum curator Bernard Evelyn Buller Fagg.

 Education

-Fagg was educated at Dulwich College before entering Magdalene College, Cambridge to study Classics, winning prizes for Latin hexameters and Latin epigrams.
+Fagg was educated at Dulwich College before entering Magdalene College, Cambridge to study classics, winning prizes for Latin hexameters and Latin epigrams.
 After graduating in 1936, the next year he went on to take a second degree in Archaeology and Anthropology at the University of Cambridge.